bayek335/task-5-pbi-btpns-bayu-pamungkas/user_endpoint.md

     Fail 404 :
     {
         "success" : false,
-        "message" : "User does not exist"
+        "message" : "user does not exist"

     }
 ```